pinguin999/ALPACA/lua-docs/docs/index.md

 ### Let's start our own game

-**All game content is in the data-src folder and the prepare_assets.py converts it and puts it into the data folder.
+**All game content is in the data-src folder and the prepare_assets converts it and puts it into the data folder.
 So never change any files in the data folder.
-It should always be safe to delete the data folder and re-export everything from data-src.**
+It should always be safe to delete the data folder and prepare_assets will recreate everything from data-src.**

 The demo project is a good starting point.
 You can also start with an empty data-src folder, but for a smooth start we start from the demo game here.